PeterJemley/bridget/Documentation/BACKGROUND_PROCESSING_TEST_GUIDE.md

 **Objective**: Ensure that small, insignificant speed/acceleration values are not shown to the user, improving clarity.

 **Steps:**
-1. Place the device stationary and start monitoring.
+1. Place the device on a stable, stationary surface and start monitoring.
 2. Observe the displayed speed/acceleration values.
 3. Confirm that values below the defined threshold (e.g., < 0.2 m/s for speed, < 0.05 m/s² for acceleration) are displayed as zero or "stationary".
 4. Move the device to exceed the threshold and confirm values are displayed accurately.